How to Grow Onion Microgreens and Leeks Too!

 There's Great News, Though!

-The onions, and leeks for that matter, will grow back!
+The onions and leeks will grow back!

 Unlike most microgreens, onions grow from the bottom of the plant, not the tips.
 As long as you cut them half of an inch or more above the soil surface, they will continue to grow.